East Bay Cohousing Events

 A neighborhood park is located just the other side of Fair Oaks Elementary School adjacent to the site.
 Briones Regional Park and Mt.
 Diablo State Park are located nearby providing numerous opportunities for hiking and recreation.
 There are several health clubs in Pleasant Hill including the YMCA.

-Diablo Valley Community College and JFK University are located in Pleasant Hill, and there are several city and county adult education programs in the area.
+Diablo Valley Community College is located in Pleasant Hill, and there are several city and county adult education programs in the area.

 There are multiple venues nearby for movies, theater, music and other performing arts including the Dean Lesher Center for the Arts in Walnut Creek, the Willows Theater Company in Concord, and the Concord Pavillion.

-There are farmers markets in Pleasant Hill (May-Nov) and Walnut Creek (year-round).
+There are year-round farmers markets in nearby Walnut Creek.
 Several community members participate in a CSA farm, Terra Firma Farms, with a weekly delivery of locally grown organic fruits and vegies made even more convenient because we are the drop site.

 rsvp